-Our primary competitors include EmbanetCompass (owned by Pearson), Wiley Education Services, and 2U.
+Our primary competitors have historically included EmbanetCompass (formerly owned by Pearson), Wiley Education Services, and 2U.
 There are also several new and existing vendors providing some or all of the services we provide to other segments of the education market, and these vendors may pursue the institutions we target.
 In addition, colleges and universities may choose to continue using or to develop their own solutions in-house, rather than pay for our solutions.